curlsloth/NYU-HPC-4-newbies/README.md

 [ac8888@log-3 ~]$
 ```

 Log into an HPC is like walking into a restaurant.
 A host (login node) will greet you upfront.
 Despite that the host of the restaurant is very capable to serve you whatever you want, the host is also busy with greeting other customers.
 Please do NOT run CPU heavy jobs on login nodes!
-Therefore, your first step is to tell the host to assign a dedicated waiter (job node) for you.
+Therefore, your first step is to tell the host to assign a dedicated waiter (compute node) for you.

 Then execute this line: `srun --cpus-per-task=1 --mem=10GB --time=04:00:00 --pty /bin/bash`, it means that you request the node to have 1 CPU and 10 GB of RAM, and serve you for 4 hours.
 You can change these parameters to whatever you want. **But the more resources you requested, the longer the queue time (depending on how many other jobs and resources were requested by other users).**